whitneyburton/portfolios/students/1605/jason-hanna/jason_hanna_portfolio.md

 #### David Tinianow
 It was a pleasure working with Jason on Headcount.
 His open-mindedness and easy-going disposition made him a great partner.
 He was easy to work with, friendly, and dedicated.
 Jason likes to see the bigger picture before diving into code, and I felt this approach was helpful during a complex project like Headcount.
 He has a strong ability to map out ideas.
 Sometimes it seemed Jason would hold back ideas if they were not fully fleshed out, and I would encourage him to share his ideas more frequently.
 I appreciated his willingness to put in long hours and fully commit himself to the project.
 Jason was committed and calm all the way through to the end of the project.

+#### Pat Wentz
+ Jason and I paired for the HTTP project, and it was great to work with a partner so committed to completing a project the right way in terms of time commitment, attention to testing, and conceptual understanding.
+ With Jason's ability to step back and look at the larger scope of a project, our styles meshed well together and I look forward to working with him again.

 ### Playing a Part